cabforum/servercert/docs/BR.md

 For the e-mail-based Domain Validation methods described in sections [3.2.2.4.4](#32244-email-to-a-constructed-address), [3.2.2.4.13](#322413-email-to-dns-caa-contact), and [3.2.2.4.14](#322414-email-to-dns-txt-contact):

-- DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed on all DNS CNAME, CAA, and TXT queries performed by the Primary Network Perspective used to obtain the Authorization Domain Name, and CAs MUST NOT use local policy to disable DNSSEC validation on those queries.
+- DNSSEC validation MUST be performed on all DNS CNAME, CAA, and TXT queries performed by the Primary Network Perspective used to obtain the Authorization Domain Name, and CAs MUST NOT use local policy to disable DNSSEC validation on those queries.
-- For all other DNS queries associated with these methods performed by the Primary Network Perspective, DNSSEC validation back to the IANA DNSSEC root trust anchor SHOULD be performed and CAs SHOULD NOT use local policy to disable DNSSEC validation.
+- For all other DNS queries associated with these methods performed by the Primary Network Perspective, DNSSEC validation SHOULD be performed and CAs SHOULD NOT use local policy to disable DNSSEC validation.

 ##### 4.2.2.2.4 Prohibition on Disabling DNSSEC Validation